matrixsmaster/openmw-fork/README.md

 1) Enables collisions with user-placed objects

 1) Removes company logo video playback (actually, I made it optional, but disabled by default) - I'm tired of Esc'ing it for almost 17 years!

+1) Makes it possible to use DosCard VMs inside the game

 1) Simplifies the OpenCS record filter feature (much easier to use without worrying about the special syntax)